dannymensah26/StudentPerformancePredict/README.md

     To View the Deployed Application, click on the link given below : Heart Disease Prediction App - https://heartdiseasepredict-nz8hrvjjkwcswccqmtm4yj.streamlit.app/

-    To get the Code for Exploratory data analysis/visualisations, different algorithms used and the model evaluation, click on the link mentioned below : Link of jupyter notebook -
+    To get the Code for Exploratory data analysis/visualisations, different algorithms used and the model evaluation, click on the link mentioned below :
+### Link of jupyter notebook:
 EDA:
 https://github.com/dannymensah26/StudentPerformancePredict/blob/main/notebook/EDA%20STUDENT%20PERFORMANCE%20.ipynb